-Cynthia is the proud President of Britannia community centre and takes pride in everything that the community centre offers and bring to those who need it.
-The community is very much a second home to anyone who would like to call it that.
+Cynthia is the Executive Director of the Britannia Community Services Centre Society and takes pride in everything that the community centre offers and brings to those who need it.
+This centre can provide a sense of belonging to anyone who is looking for a place to find meaning and a place to call home.

-APPENDIX 1: COMMUNITY PARTNER QUESTIONNAIRE
+COMMUNITY PARTNER QUESTIONNAIRE